Skip to main content

 Support and resources #

 This section provides tools and advice to support your work.
 It includes privacy and data sharing guidance, legislative information, governance, and protocols.
-You will also find templates, community practice links, and resources for unmet needs and alternative education options.

 Unmet basic needs fund guide#

-This guidance is for Attendance Service Providers.
+This guidance is for attendance service providers.
 The Unmet Basic Needs Fund is designed to address unmet basic needs of referred (chronically absent or non-enrolled) ākonga (students), where these unmet needs are immediate, impacting on attendance, and cannot be met from any other source.

 Attendance services projects and initiatives guidance#

 This guidance is for attendance service providers who are considering running a project or initiative aimed at improving attendance.
-It outlines expectations, what must be included in reporting, and where to go for help.

-Attendance services provider guide: Privacy Act and OIA requests#
+Privacy Act and Official Information Act requests#

 THIS PAGE IS FOR